astemeric/rb5-ros-wrapper/README.md

 The use of the ros wrapper requires a physical connection to an RB5.

 To install:
-Download, place into ~PATH/catkin_ws/src, then catkin_mak
+Download, place into ~PATH/catkin_ws/src, then catkin_make

 To run:
 Run the following rosrun commands: